Free website audit · a plan and a fair price built around your business · no lock-in

 Read the article →

-• EU-sovereign stack for UK SMBs in 2026: Vercel, Resend, Plausible, Capsule
+• A UK/EU-based, GDPR-friendly stack for UK small businesses in 2026: Vercel, Resend, Plausible, Capsule

 Four-vendor stack diagram: Vercel London, Resend EU, Plausible EU, Capsule Manchester, with sub-processor arrows pointing back to client data.

-EU-sovereign stack for UK SMBs in 2026: Vercel, Resend, Plausible, Capsule
+A UK/EU-based, GDPR-friendly stack for UK small businesses in 2026: Vercel, Resend, Plausible, Capsule

 Read the article →